ENCODE-DCC/encoded/UbuntuEnvironmentSetup.md

 Indexing will then proceed in a background thread similar to the production setup.

 ### **10. :tada: Check out the app! :tada:**
-- Browse to the interface at http://localhost:6543/.
+- Open this link in your web browser http://localhost:6543/.

-## Linting your code within your code editor
+## Linting your code within your code editor (optional)
 ### Visual Studio Code

 Go to the Visual Studio Code marketplace and install these extensions: